Introducing Active Resorts

 External Third Parties

-Suppliers of travel services acting as processors based in France, Switzerland, Austria, Italy, Norway, US and Canada who provide the travel services that make up any booking of travel services that you make with us.
+i.
+Suppliers of travel services acting as processors based in Europe, Asia, The Americas and Africa who provide the travel services that make up any booking of travel services that you make with us.

 YOUR LEGAL RIGHTS